-The SNCA gene is one of the more prominent genes concerning MSA and is responsible for encoding the α-synuclein protein (Tseng et al., 2023).
+The SNCA gene is one of the more prominent genes concerning MSA and is responsible for encoding the α -synuclein protein [3].
 Studies have been conducted to evaluate mutations in the SNCA gene.
-The variants of SNCA can lead to α-synuclein aggregation and therefore cause the neurodegeneration and symptoms characteristic of MSA.
-Many variants have been present in European populations with MSA, but not in Asian ones (Katzeff et al., 2019; Sailer et al., 2016; Sun, Xiang, et al., 2015).
-A study of the rs11931074 variant of SNCA noted a strong association with MSA in Caucasian subjects, but none in Korean subjects (Sun, Xiang, et al., 2015).
+The variants of SNCA can lead to α -synuclein aggregation and therefore cause the neurodegeneration and symptoms characteristic of MSA.
+Many variants have been present in European populations with MSA, but not in Asian ones [22-24].
+A study of the rs11931074 variant of SNCA noted a strong association with MSA in Caucasian subjects, but none in Korean subjects [24].
 The study further evaluated these findings within 96 Chinese MSA patients and 120 healthy controls and came to the same conclusion as the study with the Korean participants.
-One European sample study evaluated 32 different SNCA mutations in 239 living MSA patients and 617 controls recruited from the UK, France, and Germany (Al-Chalabi et al., 2009).
+One European sample study evaluated 32 different SNCA mutations in 239 living MSA patients and 617 controls recruited from the UK, France, and Germany [13].
 The controls consisted of the spouses of MSA patients in the UK and from DNA banks in France and Germany.
-The study found two mutations with the strongest association with MSA: rs3822086 and rs3775444 (Al-Chalabi et al., 2009).
+The study found two mutations with the strongest association with MSA: rs3822086 and rs3775444 [13].
 A replication study consisting of 78 MSA blood samples from a pathologically proven MSA brain bank confirmed these results.
-A further contradiction is presented by a genome-wide association study of 918 MSA patients of European descent and 3,864 health controls (Sailer et al., 2016).
+A further contradiction is presented by a genome-wide association study of 918 MSA patients of European descent and 3,864 health controls [23].
 The patients were either clinically diagnosed with possible or probable MSA, or pathologically diagnosed with definite MSA.
 Even though this was a study of a European sample, no association between the SNCA gene and MSA was found.
 Testing of the SNCA gene is currently a disputed identifying factor of MSA within European populations and requires further research, and should also be further explored within other ethnicities.

-The gene coenzyme Q2 (CoQ2) creates coenzyme Q10 (CoQ10), which is essential for proper mitochondrial function and energy production (Tseng et al., 2023).
-Mitochondrial dysfunction contributes to neurodegeneration in MSA.
+MSA is characterized by neurodegeneration, and mitochondrial dysfunction contributes to this process.
 Mitochondria are located in cells and are essential for producing energy to support bodily processes.
 Impaired mitochondrial function can result in oxidative stress and lower energy production, causing damage to neurons.
+The gene coenzyme Q2 (CoQ2) creates coenzyme Q10 (CoQ10), which is essential for proper mitochondrial function and energy production [3].
 Studies have found decreased levels of CoQ10 in MSA patients, thus possibly explaining the mitochondrial dysfunction.
-One study of an Italian population sample evaluated seven MSA-P patients, seven MSA-C patients, and six healthy control subjects through skin biopsies and DNA extractions from blood cells (Monzio Compagnoni et al., 2018).
+One study of an Italian population sample evaluated seven MSA-P patients, seven MSA-C patients, and six healthy control subjects through skin biopsies and DNA extractions from blood cells.
+[12].
 The results showed reduced CoQ10 in fibroblast cells of both MSA-C and MSA-P patients.
 While the cause of these reduced levels is unclear, mutations of the CoQ2 gene may be a contributing factor.
-Another study of a Japanese sample, with 133 MSA patients and 200 healthy controls, found an association between another variant of CoQ2, L25V, and MSA (Sun, Ohta, et al., 2016).
-Additionally, a study of Japanese, North American, and European populations identified other variants associated with MSA, among them the V343A variant commonly found in Japanese MSA patients (Multiple-System Atrophy Research Collaboration, 2015).

-However, studies have also contradicted the association of CoQ2 with MSA (Chen et al., 2015; Katzeff et al., 2019; Sailer et al., 2016).
-One study of a Chinese population sample of 312 MSA patients, found no association between the variant Val393Ala of CoQ2 and MSA (Chen et al., 2015).
-The genome-wide association study that found no relation between SNCA and MSA consequently found no relation between CoQ2 and MSA in the European sample (Sailer et al., 2016).
+Another study of a Japanese sample, with 133 MSA patients and 200 healthy controls, found an association between another variant of CoQ2, L25V, and MSA [26].
+Additionally, a study of Japanese, North American, and European populations identified other variants associated with MSA, among them the V343A variant commonly found in Japanese MSA patients [25].
+However, studies have also contradicted the association of CoQ2 with MSA [22, 23, 28].
+One study of a Chinese population sample of 312 MSA patients, found no association between the variant Val393Ala of CoQ2 and MSA [28].
+The genome-wide association study that found no relation between SNCA and MSA consequently found no relation between CoQ2 and MSA in the European sample [23].
 A vital factor to note among all these studies is the different variants of CoQ2 that were evaluated.
 To solidify these findings, researchers should study specific variants of CoQ2 across different ethnic populations in the future.